sensotix/dmn-eval-js/README.md

 ## Parsing decision tables

-dmn-eval-js parses XML content.
-It is up to you to obtain it, e.g. from file system or service call.
+dmn-eval-js parses DMN from XML content.
+It is up to you to obtain the XML content, e.g. from file system or service call.
+Parsing is asynchronous using a Promise, while evaluation (execution) of a decision is synchronous.

 ```
 const xmlContent = ... // wherever it may come from
-decisionTable.readDmnXml(xmlContent, function(err, dmnContent) {

-  const decisions = decisionTable.parseDecisions(dmnContent.drgElements);
+decisionTable.parseDmnXml(xmlContent)
+    .then((decisions) => {
+        // DMN was successfully parsed
         const context = {
             // your input for decision execution goes in here
         };

+        try {
-  decisionTable.evaluateDecision('decide-approval', decisions, context)
+            const data = decisionTable.evaluateDecision('decide-approval', decisions, context);
-    .then(data => {
             // data is the output of the decision execution
-        // it is an array for hit policy COLLECT and RULE ORDER,
-        // and an object else
+            // it is an array for hit policy COLLECT and RULE ORDER, and an object else

+            ... // do something with the data

+        } catch (err) {
+            // failed to evaluate rule, maybe the context is missing some data?
+            console.log(err)
+        };
     })
-    .catch(err => console.log(err));
+    .catch(err => {
+         // failed to parse DMN XML: either invalid XML or valid XML but invalid DMN
+         console.log(err)
     });
 ```

 ## Supported content in decision tables